sirnewton01/anon-ssh/README.md

 services that we see with the world-wide web.

 With a convention in place, users can access capsules as high-level services with ease.
 So, how do they get set up?
+Eventually, much of the setup can be automated.
+Included here is a tool called setup-capsule that will preconfigure your SSH so that you can use a capsule.
+Capsule aware tools can use this capability (e.g. the gemini command included here).
+Perhaps someday SSH itself could have support for capsules built-in to the specification.

+If you are curious about how the details of the client setup and how capsules work these are covered below.

 ## Client setup

 Clients need these settings to the SSH client configuration when connecting to a capsule.
 Note that SSH capsules are built on top of SSH so they require some kind of user name.
-This convention specifies that the user name is always "anonymous" instead of the default local user name to prevent leaking of local information that could be used for tracking purposes.
+This convention specifies that the user name is always "capsule" instead of the default local user name to prevent leaking of local information that could be used for tracking purposes.

 ```
-User Name: anonymous
+User Name: capsule
 Port: 1966
 Authentications: Public Key (not password)
 Identity File: <key for identity with this host>